Privacy Amplification via Shuffling: Unified, Simplified, and Tightened: Related Work

-\textbf{Privacy amplification of LDP randomizers. } The seminal work \cite{erlingsson2019amplification} utilizes the privacy amplification via subsampling \cite{kasiviswanathan2011can,balle2018subsampling} to analyze the privacy amplification of shuffling, and shows $n$ shuffled messages satisfies $(\epsilon_0\sqrt{144\log(1/\delta)/n}, \delta)$-DP.
-Latterly, the privacy blanket \cite{balle2019privacy} proposes extracting an input-independent part from the output distribution, to work as a "blanket" to amplify privacy.
+\textbf{Privacy amplification of LDP randomizers. } The seminal work \cite{erlingsson2019amplification} utilizes the privacy amplification via subsampling \cite{kasiviswanathan2011can,balle2018subsampling} to analyze the shuffling amplification, and shows $n$ shuffled messages satisfies $(\epsilon_0\sqrt{144\log(1/\delta)/n}, \delta)$-DP.
+Latterly, the privacy blanket \cite{balle2019privacy} proposes extracting an input-independent part from the output distribution, to work as a ``blanket'' to amplify privacy.
 For general LDP randomizers, the \cite{balle2019privacy} shows the input-independent part is sampled by each user with probability at least $e^{-\epsilon_0}$ (they term it as total variation similarity).
 For specific LDP randomizers (e.g., Laplace \cite{dwork2006calibrating} and generalized randomized response \cite{warner1965randomized}), the total variation similarity can be larger.
-We note that our framework also utilizes the total variation information about output distributions.
-Compared to the total variation similarity that must be shared by \emph{all} output distributions, we care about the \emph{pairwise} total variation bound of output distributions, which is at most $\frac{e^{\epsilon_0}-1}{e^{\epsilon_0}+1}$ \cite[Theorem 2.4]{kairouz2014extremal}.
 Recently, the works \cite{feldman2022hiding} and \cite{feldman2023stronger} decompose output distributions into mixture distributions with $3$ options, and interprets messages from other users as clones of victim user.
-They show the shuffled messages can be deemed as post-processed information on the multiplicity of the $3$ options, thus reduces the analyses of privacy amplification on shuffled messages to the indistinguishability of the multiplicities.
 This clone reduction is near-optimal w.r.t. the dependence on $\epsilon_0$ for general LDP randomizers.
-Meanwhile, in order to derive tighter amplification bounds for specific randomizers, it needs to explicitly construct mixture distributions and determine the clone parameters, which however is intractable even for commonly deployed randomizers (e.g., Laplace mechanism and sampling-based composite randomizers).
-Besides, the clone reductions in \cite{feldman2022hiding,feldman2023stronger} are limited to LDP randomizers, while our framework generalizes to metric-based LDP randomizers and multi-message protocols.
+Meanwhile, in order to derive tighter amplification bounds for specific randomizers, it needs to explicitly construct mixture distributions and determine the clone probabilities, which however is intractable for commonly deployed randomizers (e.g., Laplace mechanism, subset selection mechanism \cite{wang2019local,ye2018optimal}, PrivUnit mechanism \cite{bonawitz2017practical}, and sampling-based composite randomizers).
+As comparision, our framework using a new parametrization (i.e., pairwise total variation) of randomizers to implicitly derive tighter clone probabilities.
+Besides, the clone reductions in research~\cite{feldman2022hiding,feldman2023stronger} are limited to LDP randomizers, while our framework generalizes to metric-based LDP randomizers and multi-message protocols.
+Even for LDP randomizers in the shuffle model, our asymptotic amplification bounds are provably tighter than existing results (see Table \ref{tab:bounds}).